AWhetter/pathseq/doc/source/user/format.rst

 The prefix character MUST be one of "``.``" or "``_``".

-.. _spec-loose-range:
+.. _format-loose-range:

 Range
 -----

 A range MUST be present in the name of a path sequence.
-It follows the same format as for simple path sequences (see :ref:`spec-simple-range`).
+It follows the same format as for simple path sequences (see :ref:`format-simple-range`).

-.. _spec-loose-inter-range:
+.. _format-loose-inter-range:

 Inter-range Separator
 ---------------------